1millionwomentotech/toolkitten/summer-of-code/week-02/wk2-hackathon-submissions/hackathon-challenge-boggle-solver.md

 https://upload.wikimedia.org/wikipedia/commons/thumb/f/f4/Boggle.jpg/220px-Boggle.jpg

-After the board is shaken, players have 3 minutes to write down all word they see on the board.
+After the board is shaken, players have 3 minutes to write down all words they see on the board.

 https://ecdn.teacherspayteachers.com/thumbitem/Boggle-Boards-Daily-5-056985700-1372905970-1399574131/original-755526-1.jpg